 Imports into Malawi are primarily financed through letters of credit (LCs).
 Commercial banks require importers to provide cash up front to secure the LCs to hedge against the risk of possible foreign exchange losses.
 Money is then transferred to foreign suppliers through correspondent banks.
 The Central Bank Payment System office issues regulations and manages payment systems.
 Most companies pay each other through checks and bank transfers.

 The retail economy relies on cash, but credit and debit cards are slowly entering the market as payment mechanisms.
 Mobile phone-based money transfers are an increasingly popular payment method.
-Both major mobile phone companies offer phone-based money transfer, and many retailers and most of the major banks participate in one or both networks.
+Both major mobile phone companies offer phone-based money transfers, and many retailers and most of the major banks participate in one or both networks.

 In 2020, the Reserve Bank of Malawi issued the Business Licensing (Deployment and Usage of Electronic Payment Channels) Regulations, 2019 to mandate licensed entities to deploy and use one or more electronic payment channels for payment of goods and services to provide a convenient, safe, and efficient experience for customers.
-Regulations require entities to register and mandate the use of electronic fiscal devices under the Value Added Tax Act or businesses with annual revenue turnover over mkw 10 million (US$9,670) must deploy Point of Sale (POS) devices at their premises.
+Regulations require entities to register and mandate the use of electronic fiscal devices under the Value Added Tax Act or businesses with annual revenue turnover over $5,711 must deploy Point of Sale (POS) devices at their premises.
 All other business entities are required to have at least one electronic payment channel of their choice, such as mobile money, mobile banking, or internet banking.

 Some companies offer negotiated payment schedules to well-established companies in business-to-business transactions and to the government, which frequently requires flexible payment terms due to cash flow issues.
 Widespread lack of confidence in the Malawi government’s management of resources affects Malawi’s credit rating.